aditiangra/ML-practice/README.md

 # ML-practice
-This repository contains the practice of Machine Learning topicwise
+This repository contains the practice of Machine Learning concept wise